kraker/alexkraker.com/content/posts/learn-ansible.md

 Stay away from ChatGPT and ather LLM's at first.
 It's ok to use ChatGPT to summarize concepts and as a learning aid, but try to refrain from using it to write your code for you.
-Learn Ansible the hard, and then when you do turn to those types of tools later on, you'll have a more descerning eye and will be able to effectively judge the merits of an answer given to you by something like ChatGPT.
+Learn Ansible "the hard way" first, and then when you do turn to those types of tools later on, you'll have a more descerning eye and will be able to effectively judge the merits of an answer given to you by something like ChatGPT.

 ### Don't be afraid to refactor your own code as you learn